Aethi/GatoBot/README.md

 # GatoBot

-Discord bot with the main purpose of spamming cats, but also to mess around with Python - *should* be OS agnostic.
+Discord bot with the main purpose of spamming cats, but also to mess around with Python while OS agnostic.

+Tested on Windows 11 & Manjaro Linux

 ## Requirements